iby/guild/README.md

 ]
 ```

 - `bucket` – you can use this as an alias and specify `--bucket-foo` via cli options to provide the real bucket name.
+This is potentially more secure than having the real bucket exposed.

 ## Similar projects